AnkitAhlwat/GitHub-User-Documentation/docs/intro.md

 ## Pre-requisites

-While this is a beginners guide, there are still several pre-requisites in order follow along:
+While this is a beginners guide, there are still several pre-requisites in order to follow along:

 - A Github account: you can sign up free [**with this link**](https://github.com/join).